syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-Associations.md

  install.packages("Hmisc") require("Hmisc")
 {% endhighlight %}

-####When you load Hmisc, you can receive message that R is also loading several other packages—grid, lattice, survival, splines, and Formula—that Hmisc relies on.
+####When you load Hmisc, you can receive message that R is also loading several other packages grid, lattice, survival, splines, and Formula that Hmisc relies on.
 You may also receive a message that a few functions, such as format.pval, round.POSIXt, trunc.POSIXt, and units, are masked from package:base.
 This happens because Hmisc is temporarily overriding those functions that is supposed to happen, so you can ignore those messages.